-Another important decision to decide whether you want to bring a full grown dog or a pup in your family.
-Bringing a puppy in your home is like having another baby.
+Another critical decision to decide is whether you want to bring a full-grown dog or a pup to your family.
+Getting a puppy in your home is like having another baby.
 Everyone knows puppies need extra care and attention.
 So, be very conscious of your decision if you have an infant or toddler in the house.
 Taking care of two babies is not an easy task.
-Puppy kisses and puppy days are the most wonderful part of having a dog but on the flip side they poop and pee all the time.
+Puppy kisses and puppy days are the most beautiful part of having a dog, but they poop and pee all the time on the flip side.
 You can’t put diapers on them.

-According to experts a pup should be 90 days old before you bring them home.
+According to experts, a pup should be 90 days old before you bring them home.
 Even if you follow the rule, dogs take six to nine months to get house trained.
-Till then it will be testing times for you and your family.
-You need to be extra careful about maintaining hygiene, if you have toddler or younger kids at home.
-Also, pups have sharper nails and teeth, they become more blunt as they grow up but you have to be super careful around kids.
+Till then, it will be testing times for you and your family.
+You need to be extra careful about maintaining hygiene if you have a toddler or younger kids at home.
+Also, pups have sharper nails and teeth, they become blunter as they grow up, but you have to be super careful around kids.

 3 Don’t be impulsive

-We all think, plan and then think some more before we start planning for a baby.
-One should put equal thought in bringing dog in family.
+We all think, plan, and then think some more before we start planning for a baby.
+One should put equal thought into bringing a dog into the family.
 Never ever get a dog on a whim.
-All actions have consequences.
+All claims have consequences.
 Your family might love it or hate it or later regret it.
-They will be able to voice their opinions but your pup will never say a word.
-It is scientifically proven, once you bring a dog in your life, it imprints on you.
+They will be able to voice their opinions, but your pup will never say a word.
+It is scientifically proven, once you bring a dog into your life, it imprints on you.
 You become his/her person.
 You will forever be his family.

 4 Do you have the right set up for a dog?

-Dogs need space, to be fed, taken for walks (irrespective of weather or your mood or a drunken night with friends or late nights at work).
+Dogs need exercise, to be fed (irrespective of whether or your mood or a drunken night with friends or late nights at work).
 Your furry baby is waiting for you at home.
 He needs you for his survival because he is now domesticated.
-It’s imperative you evaluate if you have right set up in place.
-How would you feel if you have to wait whole day for someone to come and take you for pee or poop?
-Not very good. right??
+It’s imperative you evaluate if you have the right set up in place.
+How would you feel if you have to wait the whole day for someone to come and take you for pee or poop?
+Yikes!

-You don’t want a hungry, bored, depressed or cranky dog.
-Couches dug up, pillows torn, poop/pee accidents are the sign of bored and hungry dog.
-A dog needs his/her exercise and good meal.
-No body wants nasty surprises after a long day at work.
-Ensure your dog has food and exercise routine.
+You don’t want a hungry, bored, depressed, or cranky dog.
+Couches dug up, pillows were torn, poop/pee accidents are signs of a bored and hungry dog.
+A dog needs exercise and a good meal.
+Nobody wants nasty surprises after a long day at work.
+Ensure your dog has a food and exercise routine.

 5 Adopt or buying?

-Another major decision one needs to take is whether you want to adopt a pup or buy one from legitimate breeder?
-I strongly recommend to adopt and not shop but if you have your heart set on a particular pup make sure you do a thorough background check on breeder.
-We all as animals loves should make sure never to get a pup from puppy mill, they might be easy on your pocket but you can’t be a dog lover and encourage such trauma against these loving creatures.
+Another major decision one needs to make is whether you want to adopt a pup or buy one from a legitimate breeder?
+I strongly recommend adopting and not shopping, but if you have your heart set on a particular breed, make sure you do a thorough background check on the breeder.
+We all animal lovers should make sure never to get a pup from a puppy mill, they might be easy on your pocket, but you can’t be a dog lover and encourage such trauma against these loving creatures.

 6 Do you plan to move or put in your roots?